Applied mathematics. Tested code.

-Everything is open source.
-The test suites verify the mathematical properties, not just the code paths.
+The open-source projects below cover cryptography, privacy quantification, entity resolution, and evidence fusion.
+The test suites verify mathematical properties, not just code paths.

 Featured